learn-co-curriculum/introduction-to-data-science/README.md

 *Practice*: The course is written to give you the skills to become a successful data scientist.
 To do that, we have you code in Python every step of the way.
 And we teach you techniques that practitioners use every step of the way.

-*Theory*  But your knowledge of data science should not end with this course.
+*Theory*:  But your knowledge of data science should not end with this course.
 The field of data science will continue to evolve, and you'll need to understand the reasoning and shifts in the future.
 For that, we need you to reach to the reasoning behind the techniques, and yes that includes the underlying mathematics.

 **2. Accessible **

 This course was designed to be accessible to everyone.

-*Math is a four letter word*.
-We don't expect you to walk in here a math person.
+*Math is a four letter word*:  Listen up, we do not expect you to walk in here a math person.
 We know that the just the word *math* provokes fear and boredom -- somehow simultaneously!
 Still, we won't shy away from it.
 Chances are you learned math through pencil and paper, not through programming graphs and equations that automatically respond to your inputs.
+It's time to give it a honest try.

 *Computer Science is a liberal art*.
 We also don't expect you to have any knowledge of programming.
 We'll get you there, and show you how to use it to make sense of data.